 In this type of construction, a plain ceiling is obtained which gives an attractive appearance in terms of architecture.

-Plain roofs disperse light better and are considered less sensitive to fire than traditional beam slab construction.
+Plain roofs disperse are considered less sensitive to fire than traditional beam slab construction.

-Flat slabs are easy to construct and require less formwork.
-It is one of the types of concrete slabs.
+Flat slabs are easy to construct and require less formwork with the thickness of the flat slab is a minimum of 8 inches or 0.2m.

 Types of Flat Slabs: